gold/ttl-localstorage/README.md

 ----------------

-Sometimes we want an ultra simple way to store and retrieve objects on the back end in Node, without having to set up yet another server.
+Sometimes we want an ultra simple way to store and retrieve objects on the back end in Node, without having to set up yet another db or key-value store.
 <code>ttl-localstorage</code> can be used in a pure Node environment, without a
 browser.
 Examples below demonstrate how this is done.